jeffbaumes/girder-react-client/README.md

 See the [table-view](plugins/table-view) plugin for an example of how to use plugin endpoints.

-## Templating: Pug vs. Vuew vs. React
+## Templating: Pug vs. Vue vs. React

 Girder uses Pug as its templating engine.
-Here is a compilation of normal constructs in Pug along with React and Vue equivalents.
+Here is a compilation of normal constructs in Pug along with Vue and React equivalents.

 ### Accessing a variable in inner text